Carthage/Carthage/README.md

 ### Using submodules for dependencies

-By default, Carthage will [check out][Carthage.checkout] the source code of each dependency version, leaving you to commit or ignore it as you choose.
+By default, Carthage will [check out][Carthage/Checkouts] the source code of each dependency version, leaving you to commit or ignore it as you choose.
 If you’d like to have dependencies available as Git submodules instead (perhaps so you can commit and push changes to them), you can run `carthage update` or `carthage checkout` with the `--use-submodules` flag.

 When run this way, Carthage will write to your repository’s `.gitmodules` and `.git/config` files, and automatically update the submodules when the dependencies’ versions change.